Conditions Reference

 If [Not] FileIs32Bit <File> Then

-Tests if specified file is 32 bit or not.
+Tests if the specified file is 32 bit or not.
 If the file does not have execution bit information, the condition is false.

 If [Not] FileIs64Bit <File> Then

-Tests if specified execution file is 64 bit or not.
+Tests if the specified execution file is 64 bit or not.
 If the file does not have execution bit information, the condition is false.

 If [Not] FileIsTrusted <File> Then